 Moreover, according to Apple, a normal battery can retain up to 80% of its original capacity at 500 charge cycles under normal conditions.

-Check your iPhone’s battery charge cycle count using Notes
+How to Check iPhone’s battery charge cycle count using Notes

 - Open Settings on your iPhone.

-- Tap Privacy → Tap Analytics & Improvements.
+- Tap Privacy & Settings → Tap Analytics & Improvements.

 - Tap Analytics Data.